-The RSPO Secretariat has presence in 10 countries latest being Ghana.
-Adding to the list are Malaysia, Indonesia, Ghana, Columbia, Thailand, the United States, China, India, the United Kingdom and Netherlands.
-Current staff is 72 full time employees; an increase of 22 staff from last year.
+The RSPO Secretariat has a presence in 10 countries latest being Ghana.
+Adding to the list is Malaysia, Indonesia, Ghana, Columbia, Thailand, the United States, China, India, the United Kingdom and Netherlands.
+Current staff is 72 full time employees, an increase of 22 staff from last year.

 In terms of financial resources, RSPO recorded a deficit before tax of RM125,000 as a result of an unexpected lower income from CSPO contributions from last year.
 The balance sheet remains strong and has sufficient reserves to meet the needs of the organization.
-Net assets as of 30 June 2017 are at RM45.2 million.
+With our net assets as of 30 June 2017, at RM45.2 million.

-Membership base continues to grow, as of June 2017 with 3,422 members; including 1,551 ordinary members and 1,776 supply chain associates.
-We have new members coming in from new markets, and our membership now spans 91 countries.
-If our trajectory from last year to this year continues to next year, we can expect our membership numbers to be around 3900 to 4000 June next year.
+Membership base continues to grow, as of June 2017 with 3422 members, 1551 ordinary members 1776 supply chain associates.
+We have new members coming in from new markets and our membership now spans 91 countries.
+If our trajectory from last year to this year continues to next year we can expect our membership numbers to be around 3900 to 4000 June next year.

-In terms of impact, outreach and engagement, we now have 189,777 hectares of high conservation value areas currently being set aside by RSPO members -- an increase of 21 per cent from last year.
+In terms of impact, outreach and engagement we now have 189,777 hectares of high conservation value areas currently being set aside by RSPO members -- an increase of 21 per cent from last year.